midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Watches for a coin whose details are provided.
 There are limitations, which require usage of this operation to receive coins from contracts.

 It only adds a coin to a pending set, if transaction details are provided too, then such transaction might be added to transaction history as expected.

+## Usage of indexer

+Literal implementation of a Midnight Wallet, applying transactions one by one, provided by a local node is the best option from security and privacy standpoint, but resources needed to run such implementation and time to have wallet synchronized are quite significant.